zzhang82/web422/notes/angular-testing-intro.md

 <br>

-### Updating the Component & Writing Simple Tests
+### Updating the Component & Writing a Simple Test

 Finally - the testing environment is all configured.
-Now we can begin to update "ComponentOne" and write some simple tests.
+Now we can begin to update "ComponentOne" and write a simple test.

 <br>